 Today at Penn Medicine, someone will make a breakthrough.
 Someone will heal a heart, deliver hopeful news, and give comfort and reassurance.
 Our employees shape our future each day.
 Are you living your life's work?

 Penn Medicine Princeton Health is seeking a Nursing Assistant for the night shift.
-This is a part-time position.
+This is a full-time position.

 SCU (Surgical Care Unit) is a 36 bed medical-surgical unit with a specialized focus on patients receiving inpatient surgical interventions.
 A portion of the unit, the Jim Craigie Center for Joint Replacement, is a dedicated use area for total hip and knee replacement patients.
 Nurses on SCU will provide pre and post-operative care for patients recovering from a variety of surgical procedures (hip fractures, spinal surgery, other orthopedic surgeries, bariatrics, various abdominal surgeries, breast surgeries, urological interventions, etc.) Nursing care on SCU includes an emphasis on patient and family education to ensure clear expectations and optimal outcomes during surgical recovery, both in the hospital and at home.